pearcej/complex/_sources/SelfOrganizedCriticality/Fractals.rst

 :ref:`Figure 10.4 <SOC_FIG_4>` shows the results for ``pile3``.
 Visually, these patterns resemble fractals, but looks can be deceiving.
 To be more confident, we can estimate the fractal dimension for each pattern using box-counting, as we saw in :ref:`Section 9.6 <PM_6>`.

 We’ll count the number of cells in a small box at the center of the pile, then see how the number of cells increases as the box gets bigger.
-Here’s my implementation:
+Here’s an implementation:

 ::